 - Turn the headlamp control from AUTO to off and release the switch.
-It will return back to the AUTO position by itself. - Turn the headlamp control from AUTO to the parking lamp position. - Turn the headlamp control from AUTO to the headlamp position.
+It returns back to the AUTO position by itself. - Turn the headlamp control from AUTO to the parking lamp position. - Turn the headlamp control from AUTO to the headlamp position.

-Disabling automatic lighting will disable the automatic headlamp operation, DRL, and IntellibeamTM High-Beams (if equipped).
+Disabling automatic lighting disables the automatic headlamp operation, DRL, and IntelliBeam[TM] High-Beams (if the vehicle has them).